U8NWXD/oppia-wiki/Third-party-libraries.md

 * git
 * Tools commonly found on Linux and MacOS systems like bash

-In our setup instructions, we walk developers through installing these.
+In our [[setup instructions|Installing-Oppia]], we walk developers through installing these.

 ## Managed dependencies